 I was on the English Editorial Staff.
-I'm sure my High School English teacher is 'rolling in her grave', just thinking about me doing anything with English!.
+I'm sure my High School English teacher(s) were 'rolling in their grave(s)', just thinking about me doing anything with English!.

-1979 when I was transferred to
+I've been busy with the Pocatello Amateur Radio Club since 1979 when I was transferred to

 Union Pacific Railroad.
 I worked in the communications department.
 I was hired by K Ø I J,

+I still have a Model 28's in my shack.
 I retired from the Union Pacific Aug 2007, with 30 years of service.
+SEE MY TELETYPE PAGE

 Pocatello Idaho's been my home since 1979.